gldog/anonymize_jira_users/README.md

 Print the effective config, and the character-encoding Python suggests, then exit.

-You can combine this parameter with parameters of `validate` and `anonymize` If `--info` is given in these cases, these commands won't be executed.
+You can combine this option with options of `validate` and `anonymize` If `--info` is given in these cases, these commands won't be executed.

 ### --user-list-file and --encoding